 How to communicate your signature style (particularly if you’re a beginner)?

 In the world of interiors, or any design really, it’s very easy to communicate your style – you use visual cues to show exactly what your style looks like.
 If you are a beginner, then you most likely haven’t done many of those drool-worthly projects yet.

 Tips: To communicate your style, you can create lookbooks of your favorite colors, wallpapers, materials, furniture, and decor.
 You can also create a Pinterest board consisting of interior spaces that you admire – just be upfront that it’s not your own design.

 Then again, you most likely have a home, or know someone who’d love to have you design their home, if not more than just one room.
 That investment is great to have some original design work in your portfolio.

 Should you never deviate from your signature style?

-Never say never – sometimes we just need to make the ends meet, and that might mean that you take on clients and projects that are exactly your style.
-Deliver the projects, but you don’t have photoshoot and publish those jobs!
+Never say never – sometimes we just need to make ends meet, and that might mean that you take on clients and projects that are exactly your style.
+Deliver the projects, but you don’t have to have a photoshoot and publish those jobs!

 What kind of styles are there?

 There are so many styles to choose from, you could become a specialist in the Mediterranean, modern farmhouse, midcentury modern, boho, or Asian fusion.
 Here are some popular styles listed:

 - Modern Interior Design